-The Practical Nurse Program uses a selective admission process.
+The Practical Nurse and Surgical Technician Programs use a selective admission process.
 Applicants must complete additional application and admission requirements.
-This include for example, the completion of a healthcare program (Certified Nursing Assistant, Patient Care Technician, Home Health Aide, or Medical Assistant) within last two years, drug/alcohol screening, and achieving specific scores on an online admission examination.
+This includes drug/alcohol screening, background check and achieving specific scores on an online admission examination (TEAS).

-Students with adverse background checks are not admitted to the Practical Nurse Program.
-Criminal acts completed after admission to the Practical Nurse Program must be reported to the Nursing Director.
+Students with adverse background checks are not admitted to the Practical Nurse and Surgical Technician Program.
+Criminal acts completed after admission to the Practical Nurse Program must be reported to the respective Program Director.
 The event may impact the student's progress in the program.
 Additionally, the student will undergo a background check at the completion of the program when applying to take the Practical Nurse licensure exam.
 The State of Michigan (or the state where student plans to take the exam) will make the final determination of eligibility to sit for the exam.
 Any questions or concerns about licensing and eligibility should be addressed to www.michigan.gov/healthlicense